-Concurrent Disorders (also described as dual diagnosis orco-morbitity) describes a condition in which a person has both a mental illness and a substance use problem.This term is a general one that refers to a wide range of mental illnesses and addictions.
-For example, someone with schizophrenia who is addicted to crack has a concurrent disorder, as does an individual who suffers from chronic depression and who is also an alcoholic.Treatment approaches for each case could be quite different.
+Concurrent Disorders describes a condition in which a person is experiencing mental illness and utilizes substances.
+They are also referred to as dual disorders, dual diagnosis (with the exception of ON, Canada where this term refers to individuals with a combination of an intellectual disability and mental health disorder), and co-occurring substance use and mental health problems.This term is a general one that refers to a wide range of mental illnesses and addictions.
+For example, someone with schizophrenia who is addicted to opioidshas a concurrent disorder, as does an individual who suffers from chronic depression and is also an alcoholic.Treatment approaches for each case could be quite different.

 It is challenging to determine conclusively how many people have a concurrent disorder because existing studies examine different populations and utilize differing screening tools.
 It is estimated that people with mental illness are twice as likely compared tothose in the general population to utilize substances.
 At least 20% of peopleexperiencing mental illness also use substances.
 Similarly, individuals with an addiction have much higher rates of mental illness (likely three times as high) than people in the general population.